 Time only goes forward.
 Everything we do and everything we know is bounded and determined by time.

-We cannot see or accurately predict the future.
-We can make increasingly educated guesses about what will happen at the macro level based upon what has happened in the past, but these guesses will continue to be guesses because of the nature of time.
-No mater how good our science, we will always be using the past to predict the future, which will make us wrong at least much of the time (if not most).
+We cannot accurately predict the future.
+We can make increasingly educated guesses about what will happen at the macro level based upon what has happened in the past, these guesses will continue to be guesses due to the nature of time.
+No matter how good our science, we will continue to use the past to predict the future, which will make us wrong at least much of the time (if not most).

-Due to the nature of time, everything that has already happened appears to us to have been necessary or predetermined, rather than chance.
-But nothing is predetermined, it just looks that way.
+Due to the nature of time, everything that has already happened appears to have been necessary or predetermined, rather than by chance.
+But nothing is predetermined, it just seems that way.

 - Until we can see outside of time, we cannot know what, if anything, is outside of the universe.

 - We cannot predict the future.
-We can try to predict the future but, unless we are evaluating all of our previous predictions for how accurate they are, we should assume that most predictions will be primarily or entirely wrong.
+We can try to predict the future but, unless we can evaluate all of our previous predictions for how accurate they are, we should assume that most predictions will be primarily or entirely wrong.
 (And we should hold those accountable who claim to predict the future and are completely or partially wrong time after time after time.)

 The Earth is Older Than We Can Possibly Comprehend